xingchen-fan/DY_stat_boost/README.md

 __Notice__:
 * The current gen filter only works with `CMSSW_10_6_X` and some changes are required for newer version of CMSSW.
 * Right now the output NanoAOD files will be transferred to my EOS space.
-Please change it to yours at the end of `.sh`.
+Please change `OUTPUT_DIR` to yours in `.env`.
 * The job number is used as the random seed for event generation.
 Please change it to some other numbers in `.sub`.